Connect with a certified trainer for free

 Symptoms

-• Tenderness, pain, and/or swelling of the MTP joint of the big toe
+• Tenderness, pain, and noticeable swelling around the MTP joint of the big toe, which may feel stiff or sensitive to touch.

 When to see a doctor